Emmanuelkimutai/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to print all letters compinations script to print number with 2 decimal places script to change decimal to hexadecimal
+script to print all letters compinations script to print number with 2 decimal places script to change decimal to hexadecimal scritp to encode and decode text using the rot13 encryption